almic/zombie-game/README.md

       charging a magazine weapon if the chambered round is a different type than the reserve.
 Maybe require the input to be held for some time to prevent "check" charges from ejecting a round.
+- [ ] Pack weapon images and round icons into two textures, one for all weapons, one for all round types.
+WeaponResource and AmmoResource will need to have icon indexes added to support this.
 - [ ] Camera Smooth (generic)
 - [ ] Investigate if stairs can be fixed with sliding/ stepping up
 - [X] Investigate weird snapping bug